votomstuff/GPO-BOSS-SPAWN-TRACKER/README.md

 A boss spawn tracker with alarms (10 minutes before and on spawn), live timeline, and easy sound customization.

-How to Launch
+How to Launch:

-Unzip GPO_spawn_track.zip
+1.Unzip GPO_spawn_track.zip

-To start the website, just double-click the HTML file you want (depending on the time format you prefer).
+2.To start the website, just double-click the HTML file you want (depending on the time format you prefer).
 It will open in your browser.

-Changing Sounds
+Changing Sounds:
 You can change the sound effects in the sounds folder.

 alarm10 → plays 10 minutes before a boss spawns.